Freddie Woodman

 Woodman started his career at Crystal Palace before moving to the academy setup at Newcastle United in 2013.
 He made his Newcastle debut on 6 January 2018 and has had other spells on loan to Hartlepool United, Crawley Town, Kilmarnock and Aberdeen.

 Woodman has represented England up to U21 level, and has won the 2014 UEFA European Under-17 Championship and the 2017 FIFA U-20 World Cup with his country.
 He received the Golden Glove award for best goalkeeper in the latter tournament.

+Early life

+Woodman was born in Croydon, Greater London, and joined the Crystal Palace academy at the age of 14.
+He had been selected for the academy after being recommended by one of the coaches, who also taught at Woodman's secondary school.
+Woodman was already a Crystal Palace fan, having attended matches with his grandfather and also acted as both ball-boy and mascot during his youth.

 Club career

 Early career

-In 2013, Woodman joined Newcastle United from Crystal Palace, where his father Andy was goalkeeping coach at the time.
+In 2013, Woodman left the Crystal Palace academy and joined Newcastle United, where his father Andy was goalkeeping coach at the time.

 Loans to Hartlepool United and Crawley Town

 On 16 September 2014, Woodman was sent on a month-long loan to Hartlepool United to gain experience of being in a first team environment.
 After six appearances as an unused substitute, Woodman returned to Newcastle.

 On 29 July 2015, Woodman was sent on another loan spell to Crawley Town for half of the 2015–16 season.
 He made his debut for the team on 8 August 2015 in a 1–1 draw against Oxford United.
 When asked about his loan spell, Woodman said: "I'm really looking forward to it.
 It's a massive difference and it takes some getting used to, I'll take this experience back with me and say let's not come back here, let's play in the Premier League".
 Crawley manager Mark Yates said: "We are delighted to have been able to bring one of the best young goalkeepers in the country to the club.
 The only thing Freddie lacks at the moment is experience in League football and that is what this loan spell with give him.
 He has all the attributes to become a top-class keeper and I have to thank Steve McClaren, Andy Woodman and everyone at Newcastle for letting us have Freddie for the first half of the season".
 In October 2015, Newcastle recalled Woodman from his loan at Crawley after first choice keeper Tim Krul suffered a season ending knee injury.
 Woodman made 12 appearances during his spell with Crawley.